-Schema Repository is used to store schemas that are imported in schemas used by different components/event processes.
+Schema Repository is used to store external schemas that are referred by schemas on the component ports.
 The imported schemas referred from anywhere in an Event Process/component can be stored here so that they are resolved even when they are not added explicitly.
 Hence, schemas which are imported across multiple event processes/components can be stored in the schema repository.